saraswat/ClockedX10Sem/Readme.txt

 given in PPoPP'13.
 This project contains the characterization for arbitrary clocked programs.

-For people looking to  udnerstad this code the place to sart with is smallx10.pl.
+People looking to  understand this code should start with smallx10.pl.
 It is an extract of x10.pl that provides only the core reduction predicates.